gittingtoknowjosh/client_lookup/README.md

 - Ensure you have the correct version of Ruby installed.
 - Verify that all dependencies are installed by running `bundle install`.
 - Check the configuration in your `.env` file.

+## Contributing

+If you would like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bugfix.
+3. Make your changes.
+4. Submit a pull request.